shadowsocks/shadowsocks-android/.github/faq.md

 * Tap the number to enter the port you wish to use; (if the keyboard doesn't pop up automatically for some reason)
 * Use Tasker integration to create a desktop widget.

-### How to add QR code from local gallery?

-Scan it with a third-party scanner like [QuickMark Barcode Scanner](https://play.google.com/store/apps/details?id=tw.com.quickmark) and click the `ss` url.

 ### Why is NAT mode deprecated?

 1. Requiring ROOT permission;